henderea/motion-paddle/README.md

 Paddle for vendors: <https://vendors.paddle.com>

-You will have to vendor the Paddle framework yourself because I can't get the gem to bundle it properly.
+As of version 1.1.3, the Paddle framework is automatically included as a CocoaPod.

 You can see the gem in use in my MemoryTamer app <https://github.com/henderea/MemoryTamer>.